jessecambon/tidygeocoder/README.md

 ## Introduction

 Tidygeocoder makes getting data from geocoding services easy.
-Currently supported services include the [US Census](https://geocoding.geo.census.gov/), [Nominatim (OSM)](https://nominatim.org), [Geocodio](https://www.geocod.io/), and [Location IQ](https://locationiq.com/).
+The currently supported services are the [US Census](https://geocoding.geo.census.gov/), [Nominatim (OSM)](https://nominatim.org), [Geocodio](https://www.geocod.io/), and [Location IQ](https://locationiq.com/).
 You can find a demo I wrote up on using this package to plot landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).

+Batch geocoding (passing multiple addresses per query) is supported for the US Census and Geocodio services.
+Only unique addresses are passed to geocoder services to reduce query sizes.

 ## Installation